 There are many ways for students to find environmentally focused positions and opportunities on campus!
 Check out the positions and organizations listed below.
-When available, job descriptions and applications will be available on Handshake.
+When available, job descriptions will be available on Handshake.

 Positions offered through the Center for Environmental Stewardship:

 Hoop House Intern work under the mentorship of Amy Newday to assist with the management of and care for the Kalamazoo College Hoop House garden and garden community.